 3. Make a will online - the modern way.
 If you want an affordable option but with professional, legal oversight, you may want to write a will online.
 Some may prefer the familiarity of a high street solicitor, but for many, online will writing services are easily available and surprisingly user-friendly.
 What’s more, making a will online is usually cheaper than seeing a solicitor.

 While there is more than one way to make a will online, you can generally expect to answer questions about your circumstances - such as whether you're single or married, and where your assets are located - from the comfort of your computer chair.
 Following this, a team of legal experts will typically examine your application, recommend any changes and do a final review.
 Once approved, you’ll still need to print and sign your legally-binding document in the presence of two witnesses.
 You should note that you’ll need to live in England or Wales to use most online will writing services, as the laws regarding wills differ elsewhere in the UK.
 For example, Scots law states that a share of your estate can be inherited by your spouse and children, regardless of what your will stipulates.

 Over 50s life insurance

-If you buy Over 50s Fixed Life Insurance directly from Legal & General, welcome gifts include a will from Farewill and an £85 gift card.
-You can take advantage of this offer until 31st December 2019.
+If you buy Over 50s Fixed Life Insurance directly from Legal & General, welcome gifts include a will from Farewill and a £100 gift card.
+You can take advantage of this offer until 31st March 2020.
 Terms and conditions apply.